Skip to main content

 What does AWS CodePipeline cost?

-CodePipeline charges $1.00 per active pipeline per month.
-A pipeline is active if it has at least one execution in the billing month.
-V1-type pipelines with a single execution queue charge $1.00/month each.
-V2-type pipelines (introduced in 2023) charge $0.002 per pipeline execution minute, which can be cheaper for pipelines with infrequent executions.
-CodeBuild (the typical build stage) charges separately: $0.005 per build minute for general1.small, up to $0.05 per build minute for gpu1.xlarge.
-For a team with 10 active pipelines, CodePipeline costs $10/month for the pipelines themselves, plus CodeBuild charges for actual build time.
+CodePipeline charges $1.00 per active pipeline per month for V1-type pipelines (a pipeline is "active" if it has at least one execution in the billing month).
+V2-type pipelines — GA since late 2023 and now the default for new pipelines in the console — charge per pipeline execution minute (around $0.002/min, confirm in the AWS Pricing console for your region), which is typically cheaper for pipelines with infrequent or short executions and more expensive for long-running ones.
+CodeBuild (the typical build stage) charges separately: roughly $0.005 per build minute for general1.small up to roughly $0.05 per build minute for gpu1.xlarge.
+For a team with 10 V1 pipelines, CodePipeline itself is ~$10/month plus CodeBuild charges; if those pipelines are short-lived V2 pipelines, the bill is usually lower still.

 Should I use CodeBuild with CodePipeline or GitHub Actions?